Conrad-X/text2SQL/README.md

 │   │   ├── dev_databases
 │   │   ├── dev_gold.sql
 │   │   ├── dev_tables.json
+│   │   ├── column_meaning.json
 │   │   └── dev_tied_append.json
-│   └── train
+│   ├── train
-│       ├── processed_train.json
+│   │   ├── processed_train.json
-│       ├── train.json
+│   │   ├── train.json
-│       ├── train_databases
+│   │   ├── train_databases
-│       ├── train_gold.sql
+│   │   ├── train_gold.sql
-│       └── train_tables.json
+│   │   └── train_tables.json
+│   └── test
+│       ├── processed_test.json *
+│       ├── test.json
+│       ├── test_databases
+│       ├── test_gold.sql
+│       ├── column_meaning.json
+│       └── test_tables.json

 ```
+\*processed_test.json is created after preprocessing (explained later).

 Download the test dataset and set `BIRD_TEST_DIR_PATH` in [server/.env](server/.env) to the test path.
 If the dataset path is outside the project directory make sure it is the absolute path.
 The default test directory is `./data/bird/test`.
-Ensure that the `column_meaning.json` file is in the root of the test directory.
+Ensure that the `column_meaning.json` file is in the root of the test directory and dev directory.

 Ensure that the `DATASET_TYPE` and `SAMPLE_DATASET_TYPE` in [server/.env](server/.env) is set the `bird_test` and `bird_train`.
+If you want to run predictions on the dev set then set `DATASET_TYPE` to `bird_dev`.
+Here, `DATASET_TYPE` refers to the test set and `SAMPLE_DATASET_TYPE` refers to the questions path where we get our few shots from.
+There are 3 options that can be set here: `bird_dev`, `bird_test` and `bird_train`.

+Also set the correct dataset paths in `BIRD_TEST_DIR_PATH`.
 If the dataset path is outside the project directory make sure it is the absolute path.

 Note: We have provided the train and dev set.
 The original train set had alot of errors, these included missing column names, spelling mistakes and extra spaces in csv files.
 We have fixed these issues in the provided train set.
-There were approx 50 errors that we manually fixed.
+There were approximately 50 errors that we manually fixed.
 Notably we encountered the following errors:

 - Column names in .csv files for descriptions did not match the sqlite column names.
 - .csv file had extra spaces.